agda/agda/doc/user-manual/language/cubical.lagda.rst

   sys3 : Partial i0 Set₁
   sys3 = λ { () }

-There are cubical subtypes as in the CCHM system:
+Cubical Agda also has cubical subtypes as in the CCHM type theory:

 .. code-block:: agda